visualizevalue/black-check/README.md

 To deposit a Check NFT and receive `$BLKCHK` tokens:

-1. Transfer your Check NFT to the BlackCheck contract address
+1. Transfer your Check NFT to the BlackCheck contract address using `safeTransferFrom`
 2. The contract automatically calculates and mints the appropriate amount of tokens based on the Check's rarity
 3. Tokens are sent to your address